 In the current market, developers and home owners reap huge financial gains when residential properties are sold into land assemblies or are torn down to build new homes.
 Everyone profits... except for the renters who may live in existing house.

-In 2018, Vancouver City Council heard a motion that included expand TRPP to "apply to all forms of rental accommodation, all areas of Vancouver and to all permits which will result in the temporary or permanent displacement of tenants".
+In 2018, Vancouver City Council heard a motion that included expanding TRPP to "apply to all forms of rental accommodation, all areas of Vancouver and to all permits which will result in the temporary or permanent displacement of tenants".

-Now is the time to let the mayor and council know that you deserve to the same protection as other renters.
+Now is the time to let the mayor and council know that you deserve the same protection as other renters.

 Sign the petition calling on the City of Vancouver's Mayor and Council to immediately amend its Tenant Relocation and Protection Policy (TRPP) to:

 - Apply to all forms of rental accommodation, in all areas of Vancouver and